mr-chew/mr-chew.github.io/_posts/2022-7-27-IP-Mgmt-System.md

 **Availability**

-The System should be available at least during the Patent Registration office operating hours and must be recovered within an hour or less if it fails.
-The system should respond to the requests within two seconds or less.
+The System should be available at least during the Patent Registration office operating hours and must be recovered within an hour if it fails.
+The system should respond to the requests within two seconds.

 **Dependability**